apsm100/ofnotify/README.md

 * JSON

 ## Setup
 Modify the email and password variables to enable notifications by email.
 If this is left null the output will be sent to output.html.

 On first run, the script will load in all the zero-post listings, so expect a notification that has all the zero-post listings.

-After this point, the script will only send when a notification when a new listing appears in the list.
+After this point, the script will only send a notification when a new listing appears in the list.

 This script will work the best if run at a 1-10 minute interval, as it uses zero-posts as an indicator of a new listing.
 Windows Task Scheduler can be used to run a .bat which runs the python script.